everydayrain/imagined_realities/content/blog/caddy-rev-proxy.md

 }
 ```

-Whenever you update that file, be sure to reload Caddy using `systemctl reload caddy` rather than Caddy's commands.
+Whenever you update that file, be sure to reload Caddy using `systemctl reload caddy` rather than Caddy's command line commands.

 ## Conclusion

 I spent a few more minutes than I would have liked trying to sort out the Caddyfile's particulars.
-They weren't hard to get right, but they weren't immediately apparent either.
+They weren't hard to get right, but the documentation wasn't immediately clear either.
 Hope this saves you a few minutes somewhere down the line.
 Should you want to connect, feel free reach out on {% linkprimary "Mastodon", "https://infosec.exchange/@anthro_packets" %}.